 | Folders | Create, update, and delete folders |

-| Audit | Query audit events |
+| Audit | Query audit events and compute aggregated metrics |

 | Billing | View plan summary and usage |